Candlewood Lake: Recreation

 Candlewood Lake is a popular tourist destination, and the area is home to many second homes of New York City residents.
 The lake is used for recreation year-round, although tourists primarily come during the summer months for swimming, fishing, boating, and golfing.
 Along its approximately 60 mi shoreline are tourist resorts and recreational facilities, including golf courses, beaches, and marinas.

 There is a 45 mi/h daytime speed limit for boats and a 25 mi/h nighttime speed limit from 1/2 hour after sunset to 1/2 hour before sunrise.
 A 6 mi/h speed limit is in effect within 100 ft of shore, dock, moored vessels, and other places that the power company has marked as hazardous.
 Seaplanes are also permitted to land on the lake.

 The lake is around 40 ft deep in most places, with some deeper areas that are 80 ft.
 Scuba divers can investigate buildings from the era before the lake was created, follow underwater roads, and discover artifacts.
 Some of the notable underwater finds are Model Ts, plane wreckage from small craft that have hit the lake since then, and covered bridges.

 Candlewood Lake is home to Chicken Rock, a large rock from which people jump into the water.
 There is also a rope swing that allows people to swing out over the water.
 The rock is 25 ft high.
-It projects into the lake from the shore on the Sherman side of the New Fairfield-Sherman border, is the site of frequent injuries.
+It projects into the lake from the shore on the Sherman side of the New Fairfield-Sherman border; it is the site of frequent injuries.

 Candlewood Lake is home to many private beaches, such as Lynn Deming Park, Millstone Ridge, Candlewood Lake Club, and Sail Harbour Club.